microsoft/go-crypto-openssl/README.md

 ## Background

 FIPS 140-2 is a U.S. government computer security standard used to approve cryptographic modules.
 FIPS compliance may come up when working with U.S. government and other regulated industries.

-### Go FIPS compliance

-The Go `crypto` package is not FIPS certified, and the Go team has stated that it won't be, e.g. in [golang/go/issues/21734](https://github.com/golang/go/issues/21734#issuecomment-326980213) Adam Langley says:

-> The status of FIPS 140 for Go itself remains "no plans, basically zero chance".

-On the other hand, Google maintains a branch that uses cgo and BoringSSL to implement various crypto primitives: https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md.
-As BoringSSL is FIPS 140-2 certified, an application using that branch is more likely to be FIPS 140-2 compliant, yet Google does not provide any liability about the suitability of this code in relation to the FIPS 140-2 standard.

 ## Features